 Execution Start Time – start time of a particular smart contract execution

 Execution End Time – end time of a particular smart contract execution.
 Must be before the contract end time.

+Execution ID – identity of execution by a user of the PDL or external entity.

 Executing party ID – Identity of the participant executing the smart contract.
 This is different from the public key and is the permanent identity assigned by the governance of the PDL.
 In a typical PDL, the transaction ID or public key of the executing participant is recorded in the ledger at the time of the contract execution, but it should be the part of the contract as well.
+Anonymisation should be resolvable because we support accountability in PDLs.
+Pseudo-anonymised by the PDL governance.
+For GS some ways to specify the ways to generate these IDs.

 Optional Fields: